RaiderRobotix/Scouting-Client/README.md

    * Generates a human-readable CSV spreadsheet for backup
  * Analyzes the performance, consistency, and other metrics for each team
    * Exports results as a CSV spreadsheet and JSON for visualization in Tableau
+ * Generates picklists based on scout ranking and pre-determined metrics
  * Downloads a spreadsheet of teams and matches for any FRC event from The Blue Alliance
    * Files used for verification in the scouting app
  * Downloads all files for Team 25's events for the current season

 ## Usage